Central Dalmatia

 Brac

 Brac is most famous for its brilliant white stone.
-From ancient times, this stone has been used in famous buildings worldwide, such as the White House in Washington, DC, the Catholic cathedral in Liverpool, and Berlin’s Reichstag.
+From ancient times, this stone has been used in famous buildings such as the White House in Washington, DC, the Catholic cathedral in Liverpool, and Berlin’s Reichstag.

 Trogir

-Located on an island just off the coast, Trogir has been a significant trading and cultural hub since the 12th century.
+Trogir has been a significant trading and cultural hub since the 12th century.
 Its mix of Venetian, Roman, and Renaissance architecture makes it a truly unique place to explore.
 Stroll along the waterfront, admiring the colorful fishing boats lining the harbor.

 For history buffs, Trogir is home to several historic sites, including the Kamerlengo Fortress and St. Lawrence Cathedral.
 Visitors can also check out the many museums, galleries, and other cultural attractions around town.